 The Icahn School of Medicine at Mount Sinai (ISMMS) is the first medical school in the country to create a progressive admissions approach for students who seek early assurance of admission.
-FlexMed allows college sophomores in any major to apply for early assurance of acceptance to our School of Medicine.
+FlexMed allows college sophomores in any major to apply for early assurance of acceptance to our school.
 Once accepted, you are free to pursue your studies unencumbered by the traditional science requirements and the MCAT.
-This program is an expansion of the longstanding Humanities and Medicine Early Assurance (HuMed) and Science and Medicine (SciMed) programs.
+This program is an expansion of our longstanding Humanities and Medicine Early Assurance and Science and Medicine (SciMed) programs.

 Responding to Change

 We launched FlexMed in response to major changes in the biomedical science and health care delivery.
 It allows a new cohort of students to join our tradition of cultivating future physicians who are self-directed in their learning, thrive on a culture of academic rigor and mentorship, and have a strong appreciation of human rights and social justice.
 Named to honor the legacy of Abraham Flexner, a pioneer educator who revolutionized medical education early in the 20th century, FlexMed is transforming medical education by cultivating physicians who are grounded in 21st century science and the social context in which they will practice medicine.